- Total units 48 Units

 - Academic contact

-Students in this major are encouraged to spend time studying at one of the twenty five tertiary institution in Japan with which the ANU has ties.
-This can be done either through intensive in-country study in the summer break, through the semester in Japan program, or through a year of study in the Year in Japan program.
+Students in this major are encouraged to spend time studying at one of the twenty-five tertiary institutions in Japan with which the ANU has ties.
+This can be done either through intensive in-country study in the summer break, through the Semester in Japan program, or through a year of study in Japan the Year in Asia program.
 Competitive scholarships are available to qualified students.

-- express themselves confidently in a polite, neutral or informal register, appropriate to the genre and the audience.
+5. Confidently use polite, neutral or informal registers, appropriate to the genre and the audience.

 Additional InformationTo register for the Japanese language proficiency placement test please contact the CAP Student centre at email@example.com